irush-cs/slurm-scripts/README.md

 If the programs take more than 50 seconds to run, or if the `healthcheck.d` directory is missing, the node will be drained with the appropriate message.

+## healthcheck.d/netspeed.sh

+A healthcheck script to verify that the default route interface speed is not less then 1000Mb/s.

 ## cluster\.conf